Overview

 (maxRung = rungCount - 1).

-previewBuyBaseExactOut(maob, baseAmount, maxQuoteIn, maxRung)->(quoteUsed, baseFeePaid, baseOut)previewBuyBaseTargetIn(maob, quoteIn, minBaseOut, maxRung)->(baseOut, baseFeePaid, quoteUsed)previewSellBaseTargetIn(maob, baseAmount, minQuoteOut, maxRung)->(quoteOut, quoteFeePaid, baseUsed)previewSellBaseExactOut(maob, quoteOut, maxBaseIn, maxRung)->(baseUsed, quoteFeePaid, netQuoteOut)
+previewBuyBaseExactOut(maob, baseAmount, maxQuoteIn, maxRung, minQuotePerRung)->(quoteUsed, baseFeePaid, baseOut)previewBuyBaseTargetIn(maob, quoteIn, minBaseOut, maxRung, minQuotePerRung)->(baseOut, baseFeePaid, quoteUsed)previewSellBaseTargetIn(maob, baseAmount, minQuoteOut, maxRung, minQuotePerRung)->(quoteOut, quoteFeePaid, baseUsed)previewSellBaseExactOut(maob, quoteOut, maxBaseIn, maxRung, minQuotePerRung)->(baseUsed, quoteFeePaid, netQuoteOut)

 Notes: